lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > In the report, Langmuir cited a few studies from the 1940s looking at the health hazards of working in mines and factories, which showed the mucus of the nose and throat to be exceptionally good at filtering out particles bigger than 5 microns.
 The smaller ones, however, could slip deep into the lungs and cause irreversible damage.
 If someone wanted to turn a rare and nasty pathogen into a potent agent of mass infection, Langmuir wrote, the thing to do would be to formulate it into a liquid that could be aerosolized into particles smaller than 5 microns, small enough to bypass the body’s main defenses.
 Curious indeed.
 Randall made a note.

 Langmuir did eventually shift his tone and accept that airborne infection was possible.
 After Well's died, Langmuir delivered a speech stating "problematic particles—the ones they had to worry about—were smaller than 5 microns."
-[And that screw up started it all](https://www.wired.com/story/the-teeny-tiny-scientific-screwup-that-helped-covid-kill/).
+And that screw up started it all[^science screwup airborne].
 However, particles that are up to 100 microns are also airborne!

 While most viruses are 0.1 to 0.5 microns, viruses hitch a ride on the droplets that we produce when breathing, sneezing or coughing.
-From this [study](https://www.materials-talks.com/droplet-sizing-of-coughs-and-sneezes/) there are droplets that measure at below or around 100 microns.
+From this experiment[^cough droplets] there are droplets that measure at below or around 100 microns.
 This means someone's sneeze can travel around a room.

 ---